Wednesday, June 10, 2026

 The New York Times Spelling Bee is a word puzzle that challenges players to form words from seven letters arranged in a honeycomb, with the center letter required in each word.
 Points are earned based on word length, and there's a bonus for using all seven letters in a word.

-Yesterday's Spelling Bee featured 1 pangram(s) ( 0 perfect pangram(s)) and a total of 26 answers.
-The highest possible score, required to achieve the coveted Queen Bee status, was 131 points.
-Yesterday's Puzzle was a Bingo.
+Yesterday's Spelling Bee featured 1 pangram(s) ( 0 perfect pangram(s)) and a total of 25 answers.
+The highest possible score, required to achieve the coveted Queen Bee status, was 133 points.
+Yesterday's Puzzle wasn't a Bingo.

 First One/Two/Three Letters